BE 1 IN 20

 But hang on a minute – isn’t the European Space Agency a bunch of astronauts and rocket scientists?
 What does ESA have to do with mobile app development?
 A lot!
 From space, our planet’s atmosphere, land, and water can be monitored for multiple application fields.
-This is where the Space App Camp comes in: It’s a chance to make the resulting information accessible to a broad audience and create value in the process!
+This is where the ESA Space App Camp comes in: it’s a chance to make the resulting information accessible to a broad audience and create value in the process!

 WHO CAN TAKE PART?

-Participants with citizenship in an ESA member-state, a state involved in the Copernicus Space Component (CSC), or a country participating in the Horizon 2020 Programme of the European Community are welcome to join, but as always, some rules apply.
+Participants with residency in an ESA member-state, a state involved in the Copernicus Space Component (CSC), or a country participating in the Horizon 2020 Programme of the European Community are welcome to join, but as always, some rules apply.